jwsbck/gyroidos.github.io/_docs/setup_host.md

 This page describes how to setup the build environment for the trust\|me system.
 The instructions were tested on Debian Stretch (x86-64).
-You can either build trust\|me natively on your host or use a preconfigured, Docker-based build environment.
+You can either build GyroidOS natively on your host or use a preconfigured, Docker-based build environment.
 Choose the option that best fits your requirements.

 ## Docker-based build environment